 My production tool kit has grown over the last 3-4 years.
 In addition to my HD news cameras, I’ve been able to purchase a Sony F5 and Canon C300.
 My most recent purchase is my Mercedes Sprinter van.
 Now I have a rolling studio that can hold a lot of gear and yes, my LiveU is always with me.
 Even if I’m on a corporate shoot or a news shoot with a satellite truck, I always have my LiveU charged up and ready to go.
 If you keep reading, you’ll see why.

 I’ve been using LiveU technology for a year now.
-What I like about LiveU is the simplicity and the quality.
+What I like about LiveU is its simplicity along with its quality.
 Also, it’s amazing how small and light the unit is.
-I’m still blown a way that all you have to do is hit a power button, call the network you’re working for to make sure they see your LiveU and then press “play” on your camera to transmit your video.
+I’m still blown away that all you have to do is hit a power button, call the network you’re working for to make sure they see your LiveU, and then press “play” on your camera to transmit your video.
 It’s so easy to use.

 LiveU has changed my freelancing life!
-I get more calls from broadcasters especially during breaking news.
-Because of reduce costs to the alternative, producers and networks will tell me to fire up my LiveU pretty much every time.
+I get more calls from broadcasters, especially during breaking news.
+Because of reducing costs to the alternative, producers and networks will tell me to fire up my LiveU pretty much every time.
 Also, my name and company are prevalent now in the region, especially in Atlanta.

 Ben is a graduate of The University of Alabama’s Telecommunication and Film Department.
 His professional career started at WJRD (now WVUA) in Tuscaloosa and continued at NBC-owned WVTM in Birmingham.
 Building from strong broadcast news experience, Ben Traylor Productions was founded in 2007 and now serves clients ranging from network news and sports programs to corporate clients and political communications firms.
-For more information, visit Ben's company website http://bentraylor.com/ and Facebook page www.facebook.com/BenTraylorProductions.
+For more information, visit Ben’s company website http://bentraylor.com.